Manjushwarofficial/Glacier-Probe-Model/README.md

 4. Ensure tests pass (`pytest tests/`)
 5. Submit a pull request

-Code should follow PEP 8 guidelines with NumPy-style docstrings.

 ## Citation

 If this project contributes to your research, please cite: